masroof-maindak/kinara-daryaft/README.md

 # Kinara Daryaft

-Despicable implementation of a Canny Edge Detector in CPP.
+Despicable implementation of a Canny Edge Detector in C++.

 ## Usage